aelzenaar/ncea-notes/unibooks.md

 **Other books people recommend but I've not read:** Curtis, _Linear Algebra: An Introductry Approach_; Axler, _Linear Algebra Done Right_; Treil, _Linear Algebra Done Wrong_.

-### Discrete/computational mathematics (162)

- * Donald Knuth, _Concrete Mathematics: A Foundation for Computer Science_.
-Apparently this is the one true elementary computational mathematics book.
-I am yet to subject myself to it.
-(510 G74)

 ### Logic, "proofs", and naive set theory (255)
  * Kevin Houston, _How to Think Like a Mathematician_.
 I'm philosophically opposed to a book that tries to teach "proofs" without teaching mathematics, but if I had to pick a book to do it it would be this one.
 It's very slow, very friendly, and incredibly fluffy.
 I photocopy some parts for college students